GitLab CI Pipeline for Eleventy

 changes in a merge request.

-End-to-end testing, which involves analysis of the site in a browser, is performed to assess site performance, accessibility, and other quality control checks (e.g. no console errors, no broken links) as outlined below.
+End-to-end testing, which involves analysis of the site in a browser, is performed to assess site performance, accessibility, and other quality control checks (for example no console errors, no broken links) as outlined below.

-page to get a representative set of data in both desktop
+to get a representative set of data in both desktop (the lighthouse_desktop

 job) and mobile (the lighthouse_mobile